Tiltify Integration

 Installation

-In Streamer.Bot click on the Import button in the top menu.
-Drag the .sb file into the Import String field.
+In the Streamer.Bot client, click on the Import option in the top menu.
+Drag the downloaded Import Code file into the Import String field.
+If done correctly, the Import Actions window should match the following image (Figure 1).

 • Tiltify - Recent Donation